A general approach to posterior contraction in nonparametric inverse problems: Introduction

-The rest of the paper is organized as follows: we present the main result and its proof in Section \ref{sec:general:th}.
-In the white noise setting we present a general construction of the sets $\mathcal{S}_n$ in Section \ref{sec:modulus}.
+The rest of the paper is organized as follows: we present the main result in Section \ref{sec:general:th} discuss how it relates to other results using the concept of sieves to control contraction in other metrics.
 We then apply our result in various settings.
-We first illustrate our approach in the sequence white noise model in Section \ref{sec:sequence:model} and recover many of the existing results with much less effort.
-In Section \ref{sec:regression} we apply our method in the nonparametric inverse regression setting, considering new families of priors that need not to be related to the SVD.
+We first consider the white noise sequence model in Section~\ref{sec:sequence:model}, where we present a general construction of the sets $\mathcal{S}_n$, and recover many of the existing results with much less effort.
+We also observe an interesting interplay between optimality of Bayesian procedures for estimating $f$ and $Kf$.
+In Section \ref{sec:regression} we apply our method in the nonparametric inverse regression setting, considering new families of priors that need not be related to the SVD, and leading to optimal Bayesian procedures.
+Proofs of Sections~\ref{sec:general:th}--\ref{sec:regression} are placed in Section~\ref{sec:proofs}.
 We conclude the paper with a discussion in Section~\ref{sec:discussion}.